nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 - FIVRK: Finnish implementation
 - FO: The Faroe Island's implementation
 - IS: Icelandic Implementation
+- SK: SK Klass 3 certificates implementation

-To select one of this profiles we must fill the property `profile` in the configuration file (`security_server` section) with the name of the profile to choose between: "EJBCA", "FIVRK", "FO" and "IS".
+To select one of this profiles we must fill the property `profile` in the configuration file (`security_server` section) with the name of the profile to choose between: "EJBCA", "FIVRK", "FO", "IS" and "SK".
 This property is optional, if is not set, the default profile will be the Finnish profile.